-It seems that the MWT problem was first considered by Duppe and Gottschalk [14] who propose the greedy algorithm for solving the MWT problem which always adds the shortest possible edge to the triangulation.
+It seems that the MWT problem was first considered by Duppe and Gottschalk [13] who propose the greedy algorithm for solving the MWT problem which always adds the shortest possible edge to the triangulation.
 Later, Shamos and Hoey [32] suggest using the Delaunay triangulation as a minimum weight triangulation.
-In 1977, Lloyd [28] provides examples which show that both proposed algorithms usually do not compute the MWT.
+In 1977, Lloyd [27] provides examples which show that both proposed algorithms usually do not compute the MWT.
 He also shows that given a set of edges of a planar point set, it is NP-complete to decide whether it contains a triangulation.

-Later, Gilbert [16] and Klincsek [21] independently show how to compute a minimum weight triangulation of a simple polygon in $O(n^3)$ time using dynamic programming.
+Later, Gilbert [15] and Klincsek [20] independently show how to compute a minimum weight triangulation of a simple polygon in $O(n^3)$ time by dynamic programming.
 There have also been attempts to attack the general problem with dynamic programming techniques.
-For example, Cheng, Golin, and Tsang [7] use dynamic programming in order to compute a minimum weight triangulation of a given point set S in $O(n^{k+2})$ time if a subgraph of a MWT of S with k connected components is known.
-Using branch and cut, Kyoda et al. [25] show how to compute MWTs of 100 points.
+For example, Cheng, Golin, and Tsang [6] use dynamic programming in order to compute a minimumweight triangulation of a given point set \bar{S} in $O(n^{k+2})$ time if a subgraph of a MWT of S with k connected components is known.
+Using branch and cut, Kyoda et al. [24] show how to compute MWTs of 100 points.
 For large point sets, however, mere dynamic programming becomes absolutely infeasible, and hence different ideas are needed.